AqwamCreates/DataPredict-Evolution/docs/index.md

 # Welcome to Aqwam's DataPredict™ Axon Library!

-> When Gradients Fail, Go Zero!
+> When gradients fail, go zero!

 ## Commercial Use Information